gill-gemini/Salesforce-Client-App/README.md

 # Salesforce-Client-App

-This app consumes the profanity check api and deletes the contentversion , which have obscene words.
+This app consumes the profanity check api[1] and deletes the contentversion , which have obscene words.

 The application detects a file(content version) under a case Sobject and create queuable job.
 The async queuable job calls the profanity check rest api with content version data.
 Based on the response from the API , the attachment is deleted , if it contains obcsene